eamontoyaa/pySigmaP/docs/installation.rst

     $ git clone git://github.com/eamontoyaa/pysigmap

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source code, you can install it with:

 .. code-block:: console

-    $ python setup.py install
+    $ pip install -e .

 .. _Github repo: https://github.com/eamontoyaa/pysigmap